Thank you for stopping by our website to learn a little more about Victim Services Huron.

 Deborah started her position as Executive Director with Victim Services Huron on May 30, 2016.

 Dawson Currie was born and raised in Wingham Ontario.
 In 2016, he moved to Waterloo to pursue a degree in Political Science and Criminology at Wilfrid Laurier University, graduating in 2020.
 Before returning home, Dawson worked for two and a half years in the Youth Justice System in Kitchener with a variety of individuals from all walks of life.
-Dawson joined Victim Services Huron County in August of 2021 as the Lead Crisis Responder – Community Engagement and couldn’t be more thrilled to be back home.
-Dawson brings a background directly related to crisis management, mental health, and trauma informed care combined with a desire to see the people of Huron County thrive.
+Dawson joined Victim Services Huron County in December of 2020 as a Volunteer Crisis Responder and then joined the organization in a full time roll in August of 2021 as the Lead Crisis Responder – Community Engagement and couldn’t be more thrilled to be back home.
+Dawson is currently a Certified Threat Assessment Professional and brings a background directly related to crisis management, mental health, and trauma informed care combined with a desire to see the people of Huron County thrive.

 If there is ever a need for support or a referral to one of our many community resources, please do not hesitate to reach out.